What are cookies?

 Some of the features in our websites may require that we store cookies on your computer so that you can use these features as well as to protect any financial and personal information that you enter into our websites.

 Changing your cookie settings

-You are not obliged to accept cookies that we send to you and you can in fact modify your browser so that it will not accept cookies and delete any cookies that are applied to your system after you exit the website page.
-To enable or disable cookies, follow the instructions provided by your browser (usually located within the “Help”, “Tools” or “Edit” facility).
-Alternatively, an external resource is available at www.allaboutcookies.org/manage-cookies providing specific information about cookies and how to manage them to suit your preferences.
+You are not obliged to accept the cookies that we store on your computer.
+You can change your internet browser’s settings so that it will not allow our websites (or any website) to store cookies on your computer.
+You can also use these settings to view or delete any cookies that are stored on your computer after you leave a website.
+To enable or disable cookies, follow the instructions provided by your internet browser.
+These settings can usually be found within the “Help”, “Tools” or “Edit” section of your internet browser.
+Alternatively, further information is available at www.allaboutcookies.org/manage-cookies which provides more specific information and tells you how you can manage cookies to suit your own preferences.